-In terms of periodic locker inspections, the Fourth Amendment of the United States Constitution safeguards the privacy of individuals by protecting them from unreasonable searches and seizures by government officials.
-However, the New Jersey State Supreme Court has stated the standards applicable to school searches differ from those that apply to police searches of criminal suspects.
+In terms of periodic book and gym locker inspections, the Fourth Amendment of the United States Constitution safeguards the privacy of individuals by protecting them from unreasonable searches and seizures by government officials.
+However, the New Jersey State Supreme Court has stated the standards applicable to school searches differ from those, which apply to police searches of criminal suspects.
 To this end, the Scotch Plains-Fanwood Board of Education maintains the right to reasonable searches of lockers and possessions within the guidelines set forth below:

-- The search will be justified before it is conducted.
-That is, the school officials conducting the search will have reasonable grounds to suspect that the search may reveal a student has violated a school rule and/or is jeopardizing the health or safety of students or staff members. - ♦ The extent or scope of the search will be related to the objectives of the search and not excessively intrusive in light of the age of the student or the nature of the infractions.
+- ❖ The search will be justified before it is conducted.
+That is, the school officials conducting the search will have reasonable grounds to suspect that the search may reveal a student has violated a school rule and/or is jeopardizing the health or safety of students or staff members. - ❖ The extent or scope of the search will be related to the objectives of the search and not excessively intrusive in light of the age of the student or the nature of the infractions.

-O. LUNCH MONEY
+P. LUNCH MONEY

 The middle school does not have cash on hand.
-Therefore, students are not able to borrow money from school officials.
-In the event a student forgets or loses his/her lunch money, he/she should see one of the supervising staff members.
+Therefore, STUDENTS ARE NOT ABLE TO BORROW MONEY FROM SCHOOL OFFICIALS IN THE EVENT THEY FORGET OR LOSE THEIR LUNCH MONEY.
 STUDENTS SHOULD ALSO NOT BORROW MONEY FROM OTHER STUDENTS.
 For this reason, parents and students are reminded that students who wish to purchase items from the cafeteria for lunch must bring money with them to school to do so.
 If for some reason a student does not have lunch or money on a specific day, he/she should see one of the supervising staff members.

-For your convenience, the district has a secure internet-based payment system: Payschools.
-This allows you the option of depositing funds for your child's Cafeteria Account on-line via credit card or e-check.
+For your convenience, the district has a secure internet-based payment system: Payschools This allows you the option of depositing funds for your child's Cafeteria Account on-line via credit card or e-check.
 The website for access to this system is payschoolscentral.com.
 This website can also be accessed through the District's homepage.

-P. MEDIA CENTER
+Q. MEDIA CENTER